 Hebrews 11:1 Now faith is the substance of things hoped for, the evidence of things not seen.

-We recently discussed Noah in our Sunday morning adult and kids service.
+One week we discussed Noah in our Sunday morning adult and kids service.
 We sent home a family devotion to encourage discussions between parents and their kids, specifically about what we learned on Sunday.
 One of the questions was “What is faith?”, with Hebrews 11:1 as the verse to read that day.

 Faith is often we take for granted.
 As adults, often we simply believe because that is what we are supposed to do.
 Other times, having faith in something you know to be true is not so easy.
 How then can we expect a child to understand faith when we ourselves do not always grasp the concept?